First Time Homebuyer Program

 - Seller(s) must sign the enclosed form regarding compliance with the Federal Regulations on paint surfaces.

 The buyer or buyers’ realtor must consult with Upper Darby Township office of Community Development before executing a finalized purchase contract.

 The Agreement of Sale must include the notice that the property must meet the program’s paint inspection requirements.
-The buyer must have a full home inspection completed by an ASHI certified inspection company and must submit to the Township a copy of the paid receipt from the company on a form which shows the inspection company’s full name, address and phone number.
+The buyer must have a full home inspection completed by an ASHI or NAHI certified inspection company and must submit to the Township a copy of the paid receipt from the company on a form which shows the inspection company’s full name, address and phone number.

 It is your responsibility to carefully examine all painted surfaces on the interior and exterior of the property and bring any defective paint surfaces to the attention of the Seller for correction prior to the requesting of Township’s visual inspection.
 Defective paint surfaces found at the time of the Township’s inspection will result in the property not being eligible under the program.

 7. OTHER CONDITIONS: